White Summer: Led Zeppelin renditions

 Page used his Danelectro to play the medley, as shown on 2003's Led Zeppelin DVD, which was filmed at the Royal Albert Hall on 9 January 1970.
 On 23 April 1970, Page performed the piece on the Julie Felix Show.
-Page also played it when he was with the Firm and again during his Outrider tour, seguing into "White Summer/Black Mountain Side" as part of the solo section of "Midnight Moonlight".
+Page also played it when he was with the Firm and again during his Outrider tour, segueing into "White Summer/Black Mountain Side" as part of the solo section of "Midnight Moonlight".